 PLANNING: Academic advisors play a key role in helping students determine when a student can study abroad.
 Some degree requirements and academic policies determine what courses students may take during a particular semester and what courses can be taken off-Grounds.
 The ISO encourages students to plan early and meet with their academic advisor to “project” the best time to study abroad.
 Even if students do not broach the topic of study abroad with you, mentioning the idea may be helpful as students may not know how to get started with the process.
 Furthermore, they may perceive that study abroad is “not for them,” or that opportunities are not available within their major thus dismissing the possibility all together.
 Please encourage students to complete the online Education Abroad Workshop and meet with an Education Abroad Advisor.

 MAJOR ADVISING SHEETS: The Education Abroad Advisors work with departments to identify education abroad programs that have strong curricular matches with UVA majors, through course equivalencies and/or by providing courses that are not offered on Grounds.
 The Education Abroad Major Advising Sheets are a result of these efforts.
 These serve as a starting point for students to find programs targeted to that discipline.
 The programs listed on the Sheets were chosen with the department’s requirements and student interests in mind.
 The ISO will continue to add Education Abroad Major Advising Sheets to the website as they are completed with departmental support.
-If there is not yet one listed for your department and you are interested in helping the ISO create one, please contact the ISO at firstname.lastname@example.org.
+If there is not yet one available for your department and you are interested in helping the ISO create one, please contact the ISO at firstname.lastname@example.org.

 UVA in St Andrews: Science for Health Professions